emlab-ucsb/ocean-conservation-priorities/README.md

 # ocean-conservation-priorities
-Repository for all the code associated with the paper "Reconciling biodiversity protection, food production, and climate change mitigation in the global ocean" from Sala et al, 2020
+Repository for all the code associated with the paper "Protecting the global ocean for biodiversity, food and climate" Sala et al, 2021